 Check Your Brakes

 Brake failure causes about 300,000 crashes per year.
 While there is never a good time for an accident, having one during a hurricane evacuation would be terrible.
-Have your brakes checked to confirm they are in good working condition.
+Have your brakes checked at a reputable technician to confirm they are in good working condition.
+Find a AAA Approved Auto Repair Facility near you.

 Inspect Your Tires